IGE-numerique/IGE-Toolkit/README.md

 IGE-Toolkit is the continuation of MC-Toolkit, the excellent initiative of [Mickaël Lalande](https://mickaellalande.github.io/) (PhD Student 2019 - 2022) and  [Martin Ménégoz](mailto:martin.menegoz@univ-grenoble-alpes.fr).

-The goal of the presentation is to present a tool and exchange with others + know who to ask when we need help.
+:white_check_mark: The goal of the presentation is to present a tool and exchange with others + know who to ask when we need help.

 [MEOM's tutos software](https://github.com/meom-group/tutos/blob/master/software.md) already has a lot a useful informations!